Dave Pirner: Commercial success

 By 1999, Soul Asylum went into hiatus after making their eighth album Candy from a Stranger (1998).
 After four years, the band reunited and started writing songs in the studio.
-Bassist Karl Mueller died on June 17, 2005, at the age of 42 from esophageal cancer.
-About a year after his death, Soul Asylum released The Silver Lining on Legacy Recordings, which was dedicated to Mueller.
+Bassist Karl Mueller died in 2005, at the age of 42, from esophageal cancer.
+About a year after his death, Soul Asylum released The Silver Lining on Legacy Recordings which was dedicated to Mueller.
 Soul Asylum toured with their new line-up, which consisted of Pirner on guitar and vocals, Dan Murphy on lead guitar, Michael Bland on drums and Tommy Stinson on bass (as well as John Fields standing in on bass and piano for Mueller).
-A few years later, on July 17, 2012, Soul Asylum released an album titled Delayed Reaction.
-In 2016, the band released Change Of Fortune and in 2020 released Hurry Up And Wait.
+In 2012, Soul Asylum released an album titled Delayed Reaction, followed in 2016 by Change of Fortune and in 2020 by Hurry Up And Wait.

 Pirner had a small role in the film Reality Bites in 1994.
 He was also part of the all-star band assembled for the soundtrack of the 1994 film Backbeat.
 Pirner also contributed to the soundtrack of Kevin Smith's 1997 film Chasing Amy with an instrumental song called "Tube Of Wonderful".
 There are two songs by the band Soul Asylum featured in the film: "Lucky One" and "We 3".
 Pirner also composed the incidental music for the film.
 The song "Can't Even Tell" is featured in Smith's Clerks, and Smith used "Misery" in the sequel, Clerks II.

-In 2002 Pirner released his first solo album entitled Faces & Names on Ultimatum Music.
+In 2002 Pirner released his first solo album, titled Faces & Names, on Ultimatum Music.
 He also contributed guest vocals on the song "Chillout Tent" in The Hold Steady's 2006 release, Boys and Girls in America.
 In 2020 he released the book Loud Fast Words: Soul Asylum Collected Lyrics and when the pandemic stopped the tour Soul Asylum was making for their new album, Pirner and the band's guitar player Ryan Smith played 100 original songs on weekly Facebook streams that were called The Quarantine Sessions.

 Personal life

 Pirner started dating actress Winona Ryder after the pair were introduced at Soul Asylum's performance on MTV Unplugged in 1993.
 They broke up three years later.

 Pirner lived in Carrollton, New Orleans, Louisiana for a time and still maintains a residence and recording studio in New Orleans.
 He also maintains a residence in Minneapolis.
-He has a son, Eli, with his ex-wife.
+He has a son with his ex-wife.